Yandex Cloud

 Note

-To learn about data migration from a third-party MySQL® cluster, see this article: Migrating a database from a third-party MySQL® cluster.
+To learn about migrating data from a third-party MySQL® cluster, see this tutorial.

 To migrate a database deployed in a Managed Service for MySQL® cluster to a third-party MySQL® cluster: